andrewChittick/QRcodeGenerator/README.md

 Need QT to run.

-In folder QRCodeGenerator open file QRCode.pro in QT editor
+In folder QRCodeGenerator open file QRCodeGenerator.pro in QT editor